akirak/emacs-playground/README.md

 [![Build Status](https://travis-ci.org/akirak/play.el.svg?branch=master)](https://travis-ci.org/akirak/play.el)

 Play.el (Play) is a playground for Emacs.
-It creates a separate directory that will be used as `$HOME` in Emacs and runs Emacs in the modified environment.
+Its basic idea is to create an isolated directory called a sandbox and make it `$HOME` of Emacs.
 Play allows you to easily experiment with various Emacs configuration repositories available on GitHub, while keeping your current configuration untouched (almost, except for a stuff for Play).
 It can also simplify your workflow in Emacs by hiding irrelevant files and directories existing in your home directory.

 For details on the mechanism of Play, see [How it works](#how-it-works) section.